TeamRJEC/kitSTARTgas/cloudflare/README.md

 # Cloudflare Worker

-This folder contains a sample Cloudflare Worker that responds with a greeting.
+This folder contains a sample Cloudflare Worker that serves a simple web page.

 ## Setup